BeamMP/Docs/docs/en/community/rules.md

 ---
 # BeamMP Community Rules

 !!! info
-    ## *Moderators can use discretion on a case-by-case basis.
-Even for things that are not black and white on the list of rules.
-Just because something is not on the rule list, doesn't mean it can't be moderated.*
+  ## BeamMP Staff are not strictly bound by these rules and may operate at their own discretion.
+In addition to these rules, Discord's [Community Guidelines](https://discord.com/guidelines/) and [Terms of Service](https://discord.com/terms/) apply, and are enforced.

 # 1. BeamMP General Rules: